Plug It In

 “ais_ffs_demo” can be updated while the bootloader and bootstrap remain the same.
 If

 the bootstrap and bootloader need updating, this will have to be done via Segger or the Updater flow.

 The MSD feature by default bypasses signature verification to allow an easier development flow as signing

 images can be a process not suitable for quick debugging and validation.

 PLEASE NOTE, BYPASSING IMAGE VERIFICATION IS A SECURITY HOLE AND IT IS THE

 RESPONSIBILITY OF THE PRODUCT MAKER TO REMOVE THE VIOLATION.

-(D1) blinks on and off in three second cycles.
+Status Indicator LED blinks on and off three second cycles.

-After observing the LED behavior, navigate to “My Computer” and confirm that the
+After observing the Status Indicator LED behavior, navigate to “My Computer” and confirm that the

-Take the compiled “ais_demo” binary and drag the file into the MSD.
-This will start the download process
+Take the compiled “ais_ffs_demo” binary and drag the file into the MSD.
+This will start the download